NFL players union president blasts Soldier Field conditions

 The conditions at Soldier Field have long been a source of frustration for players and coaches on the Bears as well as other teams.
 The lakefront location and harsh weather make maintaining the surface difficult for the Chicago Park District, which owns the stadium.

 The field was particularly choppy after Elton John performed there last weekend.
-Major League Soccer’s Chicago Fire also play there.
+Major League Soccer recently moved the Chicago Fire’s game against New York City FC scheduled for Aug.
+21 to SeatGeek Stadium in suburban Bridgeview, Ill., because of conditions brought on by “a series of planned events at the venue.”

 “A lot better than my high school field looked,” Chiefs coach Andy Reid quipped.
 “Not much.”